Brückner Textile Technologies Announce Personnel Changes: Michael Tuschak As Sales Director And Raghav Kuberan As Vice President Operations

-LEONBERG, Germany — January 16, 2024 — On January 1, 2024, Mr. Alexander Mandel succeeded Michael Tuschak as Sales Director at Brückner Textile Technologies GmbH & Co.
+LEONBERG, Germany — January 16, 2024 — On January 1, 2024, Alexander Mandel succeeded Michael Tuschak as sales director at Brückner Textile Technologies GmbH & Co.
 KG in Leonberg, Germany.
-He has been General Manager of Brückner Sales & Services Shanghai since January 1, 2020.
+He has been general manager of Brückner Sales & Services Shanghai since January 1, 2020.
 He will continue in this role in the future.
-Mr. Mandel previously worked in the company’s design and project management departments for over 15 years.
+Mandel previously worked in the company’s design and project management departments for more than 15 years.

 Posted: January 16, 2024